Understanding The Law In Alberta Surrounding Constructive Dismissal

 Get Legal Advice On Constructive Dismissal Before You Act (Employers & Employees)!

 Both employers and employees need legal advice when it comes to constructive dismissal.
 Employees need to know if they have a good case against their employer before they act.
 Employers need to understand if their changes will lead to damages or, in the alternative, they need to know what to do to avoid damages.
 Help is a quick phone call or email away.
 Our employment lawyers schedule consultations to help people make informed choices.
 Call or email Kahane Law Office today.
 We make it easier with lots of free parking in our Calgary office.
 Video and phone consultations also make the process easier.
-Connect with our Calgary location at 403-225-8810 or for norther Alberta, our Edmonton location at (780) 571-8463.
+Connect with our Calgary location at 403-225-8810.
 Alternatively, feel free to email us to connect quicker.